massimopizzol/moutreach/_posts/2022-11-11-Green-tech-green-growth.markdown

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Here green patents classified according to technological domains (data from EPO). <br>- increasing steadily since 2000 (after 2015 the decrease is due to delays in reporting).<br>- but country-specific tech development pattern (strongholds or preferred areas) <a href="https://t.co/TtwseAsjMy">pic.twitter.com/TtwseAsjMy</a></p>&mdash; Massimo Pizzol 🇺🇦 (@m_outreach) <a href="https://twitter.com/m_outreach/status/1590069600041177092?ref_src=twsrc%5Etfw">November 8, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+Green patents classified according to technological domains (data from [EPO](https://www.epo.org/)) are

+- increasing steadily since 2000 (after 2015 the decrease is due to delays in reporting).
-But Nordic countries displays a different pattern in terms of type of technologies patented suggesting country-specific strongholds or preferred areas of green technology development.
+- But Nordic countries displays a different pattern in terms of type of technologies patented suggesting country-specific strongholds or preferred areas of green technology development.

 So far so good, we get the **big picture**: a lot of green tech developm,ent going on in all countries, with country specific differences in the type of techs developed.
 But we don't know the details of this story.